LB45000/SPA-Portfolio/README.md

 ## Installation

-# To install and run this project locally, follow these steps:
+# To install and run this project locally

-# Clone this repository to your local machine:

-git clone https://github.com/LB45000/SPA-Portfolio
+-Clone this repository to your local machine: git clone https://github.com/LB45000/SPA-Portfolio -Install dependencies using npm install
-Install dependencies using npm: cd SPA-Portfolio
-Start the development server:
-npm start
+-run it using npm start
 Open your browser and navigate to http://localhost:3000 to view the app.

 ## Installation